openstack/nova/doc/source/contributor/api-ref-guideline.rst

       but does not appear when non-admin users call.

-If a parameter must be specified in the request or always appears in the response in the micoversion added or later, the parameter must be defined as required (``true``).
+If a parameter must be specified in the request or always appears in the response in the microversion added or later, the parameter must be defined as required (``true``).

 Microversion